-Where does a name like ‘Kandos School of Cultural Adaptation’ come from?
-It had its first day in the sun at the Cementa Festival in 2013.
-Ian Milliss’ work for the festival was “Welcome to Kandos” a poster presenting a number of fictional projects, ambitious and highly innovative, as an alternative history for the town of Kandos.
+The name had its first day in the sun at the Cementa Festival in 2013 thanks to Ian Milliss.
+Ian’s work for the festival was “Welcome to Kandos,” a poster presenting a number of fictional projects, ambitious and highly innovative, as an alternative history for the town of Kandos.

 Here is the poster: